Follow Chef Angus Campbell as he eats his way through Grand Rapids with a series of videos! ...more

 Downtown's Kendall College of Art & Design is a nationally prominent school offering a broad range of creative degrees, including furniture design, metals & jewelry design, digital media and fashion studies.
 Stop by to see student art, displayed throughout Kendall's public spaces.
 Non-professional artists can learn tips and techniques at Grand Rapids Art Museum, Brush Studio and Wine & Canvas.

-Includes overnight accommodations, a $25.00 Old Chicago Certificate, complimentary round trip shuttle transportation, and two adult passes to Frederik Meijer Gardens (children’s passes available at ticket counter at gardens) starting at $139.00.
+-Two adult passes to Frederik Meijer Gardens (children’s passes available at ticket counter at gardens) starting at $139.00